 If you are going to be late on your payment or need help with your plan, please immediately contact Student Account Services to discuss possible options.
 We can be reached at 859-572-5204 or email@example.com.

 A Student Account Services hold will also be put on your account before the current term is complete that will prevent further registration and access to your transcripts.
 No hold releases can be made until you pay your past due account balance in full.
 You are responsible for all late fees assessed to your account as long as it remains past due.
-If you miss the first payment on the installment plan, you may be subject to class cancellation.
 Your account will be placed with a professional collection agency if the account remains unpaid at the end of the semester.
 You will be responsible for all collection and court costs as a result of the non-payment.
 If your account remains unpaid the KY Department of Revenue will begin collection on your account, and you will remain responsible for all collection penalties and court costs.

 Be aware that you cannot set up a payment plan with Northern Kentucky University for the current term's charges while you are on the NKU installment plan.

 If your account is delinquent and you cannot pay the balance due in full, please contact Student Account Services to set up a payment plan.
 The minimum monthly payment amount is $25 and the maximum repayment period allowed is one year (12 payments).
 Your payment plan timeline will be the shortest possible period based on the balance due.
 In order to set up a payment plan to make payments on your past due balance, you must complete and submit the NKU Amended Statement of Obligation & Internal Payment Plan Agreement.
 Please email, mail or bring in the completed form.